stackforge/openstack-sdk-php/README.md

 We also have support for using PHP's native HTTP stream wrapper, but it is not as reliable.
 We recommend cURL.

+## Warnings

+The API for services in beta (e.g., DBaaS) should be considered beta as well.

 ## Installation